m-dorfman/hueautotemp/autohue_aws_deploy/README.md

 ### <span style="color:#91baf7">Auxiliary data pipeline</span>
 Blue represent an optional data pipeline

-The UpdaterFn from will send action and time to an SQS queue.
+The UpdaterFn sends a message containing action and time to an SQS queue.
 A DB writer function will parse the message and insert into a table on a Postgres RDS instance.
+The function is invoked by SQS and will pull all available messages from the queue.
-If the function fails to write messages older than an hour an SNS notification will be sent out.
+If the function fails to write messages the message will remain in the queue.
+If messages older than an hour are read, an SNS notification will be sent out.

 ## Cost and Timing Analysis
 This was written recently and I have yet to test.